Henrkkn/Henrkkn/README.md

 - ARIMA forecasting with ML on Tesla Stock
 - Theta Forecasting with ML fort the financial world
 - LTSM Forecasting in the stock market
-- Deepdive into Exponentially Weighted Moving Average (EWMA)
+- Deepdive into Exponentially Weighted Moving Average (EWMA) for Forecasting
 - Gradient Boosting Decision Tree
 - Markowitz portfolio theory
 - The Bachelor thesis: Utilizing four different machine learning algorithms for prediction of bank term deposits from the public